-If a unit or component part is deemed to be replaced, the manufacturer will pay the transportation costs to ship said replacement unit or part to a convenient authorized distributor or retailer of our choice.
-The unit owner must pay for any local cartage including the cost of returning the replaced unit or component part to the authorized distributor or retailer.
+an approved temperature and pressure-relief valve having been us.
+You must pay any local cartage including the cost of returning the replaced item to the authorized distributor or retailer from whom If a water heater or component part is deemed to be replaced, the manufacturer will pay the transportation costs of the replacement unit to a convenient authorized distributor or retailer as selected by You must pay any local cartage including the cost of returning the replacement is coming from.